shoui520/shoui520.github.io/docs/monolingual.md

 Two reasons:

 - They don’t know the words.
-- Nihonjin way of thinking (only applies to very few dictionary definitions such as 呆れる)
+- Are not used to

 ### Monolingual transition myths